HLTAID009

 Entry Requirements

-Upon enrolment, each individual must have a valid Unique Student Identifier (USI) to study any qualification or short course in Australia.
+Learners must have a valid Unique Student Identifier (USI) to study any qualification or short course in Australia.
 To create a USI please visit www.usi.gov.au

 • Respond to an emergency situation